scribe-org/Scribe-iOS/CONTRIBUTING.md

 4. Open the Scribe-iOS directory in Xcode

+5. The application has 2 build schemes, Conjugate and Scribe for the verb conjugation and the language keyboards applications
+   - There are other build schemes for individual keyboard which don't need to be selected unless you're trying to debug a keyboard
+   - More about this could be read in the [Build Schemes Selection](#build-scheme) section

-5. In order to run Scribe on an emulator:
+6. In order to run Scribe on an emulator:
    - Read the [documentation from Apple](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device) if need be
    - In the top bar select Scribe as the scheme
    - If you're debugging you'll need to select the keyboard you're testing as the scheme (see the [note on debugging](#note-on-debugging) below)